 In my opinion, genuine traditional Shaolin Kungfu is the greatest martial art.
-Please see /shaolin/greatest.html for details.
+Please see Why Shaolin Kungfu is the Greatest Martial Art for details.
 It has all the three treasures — radiant health, combat efficiency and spiritual cultivation — all in one.

 It may come as a surprise to many martial artists, but when we examine the martial arts practiced today, most of them do not have even one of the three treasures, though their masters claim or even ignorantly believe otherwise.
 In other words, what they practice and experience do not match what they say.

 Most martial arts practiced today are injurious to health.
 Their practitioners become unhealthy as a result of their training which bring tension and internal injuriess!